Why trust is important

 Once the trust has grown, the second step is at least as important as the first: Maintain this precious asset!
 Getting an initial trust in an unloaded constellation is much easier than rebuilding a once-destroyed trust.

 - Avoid gossip: Do not listen to what employees talk about each other.
 And all that you have been told in confidence, you should absolutely keep to yourself!

-- Be open to criticism: Criticism, formulated directly towards you, can certainly be a sign that someone has trusted you.
-A repellent reaction could shatter that confidence.
-Even if you can not agree for objective reasons, recognition is required: "I am glad that you express this legitimate objection.
-I have already thought about it.
-Ultimately, however, I deliberately chose this path for the following reasons: ... "
+- Be open to criticism: Criticism, expressed directly to you, can be a sign that someone has trusted you.
+A dismissive reaction could shatter this trust.
+Even if you cannot agree for factual reasons, recognition is required: “I am glad that you are raising this justified objection.
+I've already thought about it.
+Ultimately, however, I consciously chose this path for the following reasons:… ”

-- Stand to your overall responsibility: If an error has occurred, it must not initially matter who caused it.
-Overall responsibility always lies with the management.
-Therefore, in the event of damage, the first thing to do is: Protect yourself in front of your team and make the criticism from third parties not unchecked own: "I will consult with my team."
+- Stand to your overall responsibility: If an error has occurred, it may not matter who caused it.
+Overall responsibility lies with the management.
+Therefore, in the event of damage, the first thing to do is: Protect yourself in front of your team and do not adopt the criticism from third parties as your own: "I will consult with my team about this."

 - Discuss mistakes in private: Of course mistakes are to be made.
 Nobody likes to be dismantled - and shame is not a good basis for successful work.
 The course of the conversation about individual mistakes should therefore be constructive and not start with a reproach.
 In the first instance, please ask the employee's opinion.